boylesoftware/x2node-records/README.md

 * `refTargets` - Read-only string array property containing the names of allowed target record types for a polymorphic reference property.

 * `nestedProperties` - For a nested object property, read-only `PropertiesContainer` property that describes properties of the nested object.
+If the object is polymorphic, the property is an object with keys being the subtype names and the values being the corresponding `PropertiesContainer` objects.

 * `newObject()` - Method used to create instances of the nested object for a nested object property.